 Today we’re back with another part of Jerry’s Track Bred EG6 Build.
 Thanks to the guys over at Blueprint Racing for providing us with some photos and a write up on what they got up to throughout the build.
 Today we’ll get into the other part of the engine build process and show you guys some photos of the car as it starts to take form.

-For those of you who missed our first few posts on this project the links are below so you can get up to date.
+For those of you who missed our first few posts on this project the link is below so you can get up to date.

 Not missing a beat, on with the photos…

 Torco MPZ and a lot of it!
 We are loose with that stuff… we actually use more than we sell.

 Lightened and Coated OEM Crankshaft going in for the last time.

 Block is laid horizontally for piston and rod install.
 Keeps the rod from flopping around and potentially nicking the perfectly polished journals.